-- On August 26, 2020, Harvest One completed the Duncan Transaction for cash consideration of \$8,200.
-In addition to the closing of the Duncan Transaction, Harvest One will commence its previously announced licencing agreement with the Purchasers (the "Licence Agreement"). - In conjunction with the closing of the Duncan Transaction, the previously-announced: (i) \$1,500 Bridge Facility from Costa LLP, including the \$25 commitment fee under the Bridge Facility; and (ii) the secured loan from MMJ, including interest and legal fees, totaling \$2,206 were repaid in full.
-In addition, upon closing of the Duncan Transaction, pursuant to a finder's fee agreement entered into on February 26, 2020, between the Company and Mr. Andreas Gedeon relating to the Duncan Facility, the Company paid an arms-length finder's fee in the amount of \$253 to Mr. Gedeon - On October 16, 2020, Harvest One completed the completed the sale of its 50.1% majority interest in Greenbelt for cash proceeds of approximately \$2,850 (the "Greenbelt Transaction").
+- On August 26, 2020, Harvest One completed the sale of the United Greeneries licensed cannabis cultivation and processing businesses located in Duncan, British Columbia to Costa LLP and 626875 B.C.
+Ltd. (together with Costa LLP, the "Purchasers") for total cash consideration of \$8,200 (the "Duncan Transaction").
+Upon closing of the Duncan Transaction, the Company would effect a licence agreement with the Purchasers, which would provide Costa LLP, through its licensed subsidiary, with the right to use certain licensed intellectual property of the Company to produce and distribute Cannabis 2.0 products in Canada in exchange for a royalty to be paid to the Company and, in turn, provide the Company with distribution for Cannabis 2.0 products in Canada (the "Licence Agreement"). - In conjunction with the closing of the Duncan Transaction, the previously-announced: (i) \$1,500 Bridge Facility from Costa LLP, including the \$25 commitment fee under the Bridge Facility; and (ii) the secured loan from MMJ, including interest and legal fees, totaling \$2,206 were repaid in full.
+In addition, upon closing of the Duncan Transaction, pursuant to a finder's fee agreement entered into on February 26, 2020, between the Company and Mr. Andreas Gedeon relating to the Duncan Facility, the Company paid an arms-length finder's fee in the amount of \$253 to Mr. Gedeon - On October 15, 2020, Harvest One completed the completed the sale of its 50.1% majority interest in Greenbelt for cash proceeds of approximately \$2,850 (the "Greenbelt Transaction").
 The divestiture of Greenbelt will provide additional cash proceeds to support the expansion of the Company's core business lines and continuing operations.